Thyme is used to flavor meats, soups and stews.

 The astringency of thyme counteracts rich and fatty foods, making it an ideal accompaniment to goose, duck and pork.

-Thyme is heavenly in scalloped potatoes so try the recipe above.
+Thyme is heavenly in scalloped potatoes so try our linked recipe.

 Thyme Leaves contain a compound and antioxidant that is considered to have potent anti-bacterial and antiseptic properties.
 Thyme may be useful in reducing upper respiratory issues, such as bronchitis, cough, sore throat, and common digestive disorders, such as upset stomach, as a diuretic and for bad breath.